wendahere/GoGetter/Journal.md

 Stacking screws
 <img src="https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Stacking%20screws.jpg" alt="stacking screws">

-After taking the three designs into careful consideration, we decided that we would proceed on design 1.
-Firstly, it is the most economical option out of the three, we only need stepper motors, couplings, and lead screws/threaded rods.
+After taking the three designs into careful consideration, we decided that we would proceed with design 1.
+Firstly, it is the most economical option out of the three, as we only need stepper motors, couplings, and lead screws/threaded rods.
 Secondly, it can be easily aligned with the use of flexible couplings, moreover, alignment is not really critical for this function.
-Thirdly, accurate control of the dispensing motion can be achieved, since
+Thirdly, accurate control of the dispensing motion can be achieved, since the lead scew/threaded rod is installed coaxially to the stepper motor, there is no concern of the gear teeth skipping.

 #### 3D CAD